 Grind Burger Kitchen.
 Grind started as a food truck and now has a beautiful brick and mortar home, with a great porch.
 All ingredients are locally and sustainably sourced.
 829 East Market (Nulu)

 Blue Dog Bakery & Café.
 Illy coffee, baked goods, seated breakfast and lunch service.
 Their bread is on the tables of nearly every fancy restaurant in the city.
-2868 Frankfort Ave (Crescent Hill)
+2868 Frankfort Ave (Crescent Hill).
+Don’t miss their sister butcher/restaurant Red Hog down the street.

 El Mundo.
 Made from scratch Mexican food and drinks.
 It’s hard to beat their nachos for dinner on the patio on a beautiful night.
 2345 Frankfort Avenue (Clifton)

 To Go Sushi.
 This may sound like a bad idea but this little place on Lyndon Lane does amazing (and huge) rolls at a great price.
 Small amount of eat-in seating but this isn’t a place you visit for the atmosphere.
 700 Lyndon Ln (Lyndon)

 Taco Luchador.
 Great tacos and sweet potato fries in a casual setting.
 938 Baxter Ave (Highlands) and 112 Meridian Ave (St Matthews)

 Graeter’s.
 The city’s best ice cream in multiple locations, including St Matthews, the Highlands, and Crescent Hill.